kirubarajan/blog/src/pages/things/index.md

 ---
 path: "/blog/things"
 date: "2020-02-11"
-title: "Things I Really Like"
+title: "My Favourite Things"
 tags: ['personal', 'notes']
-excerpt: "A Variety of Things I Particularly Enjoy The Existence Of"
+excerpt: "Lists of Things That I Like"
 ---

-# Things I Really Like
+# My Favourite Things
-> a variety of things that I particularly enjoy the existence of
+> Lists of Things That I Like

 Use this page to decide whether or not you like my style.
 The orderings don't particularly matter much, and I might remove things as my interests change!